Back to resources

 Use Crunched when: You are at the start of a deal.
 You have a CIM and raw data, and you need a working, formatted model structure to begin your analysis.
 It replaces the "setup" phase, allowing you to move immediately to the "judgment" phase.

-Ready to try it?
+Ready to learn more?